 Aluminum is the second-best option

 Aluminum arrows have the most consistency in straightness and weight tolerances.
-But as manufacturers started to make faster bows, hunters are demanded lighter ones too.
+But as manufacturers started to make faster bows, hunters have been demanding lighter ones too.

 For archers wanting to shoot aluminum with maximum speed, their arrows have to have thinner walls and smaller diameters.